pr4-kp/pr4-kp.github.io/content/notes.md

 - Resultants and Elimination Theory ([PDF](/pdf/resultants_and_elimination_theory.pdf))
   - Expository paper from a directed study in algebraic geometry under [Professor Brian Lawrence](https://people.math.wisc.edu/lawrence/).
 The resultant allow us to check if the polynomials $f$ and $g$ share a root just using their coefficients.
 Using these ideas, we can prove a more general theorem in algebraic geometry called the _fundamental theorem of elimination theory_.

-# MATH 531: Probability Theory
+# MATH 531: Probability theory

 - Notes ([PDF](/pdf/math531/main_531.pdf))